 So what does heavy marijuana use really look like?
 The most well known picture of someone who is ‘high’ is giddiness, anxiety, and bad short term memory coupled with bloodshot eyes and hunger.
 High doses can cause panic attacks, paranoia, and even hallucinations.
 The negative effects of THC (delta-9-tetrahydrocannabinol, the main psychoactive compound in marijuana) on memory, attention, and learning are measurable for several days after single use.
 This means getting high daily or even every other day doesn’t give the brain time to recover.
 THC also decreases dopamine concentration in circuits controlling motivation.
 In the long term, it can cause “amotivational syndrome”, where patients suffer reduced drive and impaired concentration.

 Causes and Risk Factors

-One and a half percent of U.S. adults (4.3 million) meet criteria for Cannabis Use Disorder, making it the most widely used illicit substance in the country.
-Nine percent of individuals who try marijuana will develop a use disorder, but that number nearly doubles to 17% for people who start using before the age of 18.
+One and a half percent of U.S. adults (4.3 million) meet criteria for Cannabis Use Disorder.
+That makes it the most widely used illicit substance in the country.
+Nine percent of individuals who try marijuana will develop a use disorder.
+However, that number nearly doubles to 17% for people who start using before the age of 18.
 Furthermore, people who smoke marijuana daily have a 25-50% risk of developing cannabis use disorder.

 Individuals with Social Anxiety Disorder (SAD) in adolescence to early adulthood are at 6.5 times greater risk of developing a problem with marijuana within 10 years.
 Depression as well as use of alcohol and tobacco in teenage years increases risk of marijuana use as well.
 Worryingly, there is a significant overlap between Cannabis Use Disorder and Schizophrenia.
 At least 27% of Schizophrenia patients will struggle with marijuana issues at some point in their lives.